Vegan Sweet Potato Casserole With Marshmallows

 -

-Transfer hot sweet potatoes to a large bowl and mash until smooth or leave a little texture if you like it rustic.
+Transfer the drained sweet potatoes to a large mixing bowl and mash them until mostly smooth with a masher or fork.

-Stir in the remaining coconut oil, coconut milk, maple syrup, cinnamon, nutmeg, salt, and vanilla until fully combined.
+Add the maple syrup, coconut oil, coconut milk, cinnamon, nutmeg, salt, and vanilla extract to the bowl.

 -